All Episodes

 And what are they talking about?

-Rear naked chokes.
+Rear naked chokes?

 They're talking about, you know, nose, eyes, poking the eyes, gouging the eyes.

-You know, these are very, very, very specific targeted training moves by people that that want to win a real street fight, except the cops don't recognize these agitators amongst the peaceful protesters.
+You know, these are very, very, very specific targeted training moves by people that want to win a real street fight, except the cops don't recognize these agitators amongst the peaceful protesters, so they never know what they're facing at any given moment.

-That makes it their job again three times harder.
+That makes it their job, again, three times harder.

-So it's not really uh self-defense, it's a kind of offensive violence, but they're they're suggesting that they could turn it into a type of self-defense in order to hurt people, and you really get an inside view here on this training, Sean.
+But they're suggesting that they could turn it into a type of self-defense in order to hurt people.

 Well, you're seeing inside of their trainings now.